luisacusick/VC-Optimus/README.md

 # VC-optimus: Variant Calling Optimization Using Simulations
 Population genetic analyses typically begin by identifying genetic variants in a sequenced population using any one of several variant calling tools.
 However, the performance of any single tool is sensitive to the particularities of individual datasets, potentially resulting in the non-optimal recovery of true variants.
-VC-optimus is  pipeline that enables users to make an a priori informed choice about what tool, or combinations of tools, are best suited for analyzing their data of interest.
-Briefly, VC-optimus simulates a dataset based on user-supplied criteria and compares the precision and recall of three widely-used tools (GATK, Free Bayes, and Vardict) both individually and in combination.
-The main sources of error simulated by the VC-optimus pipeline are sequencing coverage, platform error, and average nucleotide diversity of your population.
+VC-optimus is  pipeline that enables users to make an *a priori* informed choice about what tool, or combinations of tools, are best suited for analyzing their data of interest.
+Briefly, VC-optimus simulates a dataset based on user-supplied criteria and compares the precision and recall of three widely-used tools (GATK, Free Bayes, and Vardict) both individually and in combination, on that dataset.
+The main sources of error simulated by the VC-optimus pipeline are sequencing coverage, platform error, and average nucleotide diversity of the population.
+Users can then go on to analyze their dataset of interest using VC-optimus.

 Required Dependencies: